hasithalakmal/lazy/README.md

  Any of above value can be override any of above configured value at any level.
 Additionally Lazy provides enable/disable facility for default assertions.
 As a example if you need to skip response time assertion for one API call you can configure it very easily.

+# Motivates for code reusability and modularization

+# Empower with template engine facility

+# Simple configurations and high user friendliness

+# Improve test case implementation efficiency

+# Powerful assertion methods

+# Empower with pre-actions and post-action

+# Powerful environment and global variable defining

+# Enable/disable/override assertion executions within the hierarchical approach

+# Comprehensive result analysis

+# Independent executions
+You can execute you suite from any level.
+It has three main ways you can execute your test suite.
+1. Execute complete suite
+2. Execute your suite from a given point (From a given test suite, From a given test scenario,  from a given test case, from a given test case)
+3. Define execution groups and execute given group

+# Test case grouping and group execution

 # Ready to use these Features
 1. Lazy Language - DSL implementation to improve user friendliness